annahaensch/ODyN/README.md

 #### Populate Model

 There are several options for populating the model with agents.
-The simplest option is to add a fixed number of agents without including a density parameter.
-This will default to plotting the requested number of agents on a triangle with area equivalent to 1 km^2.
+One option is to add the agents using the geodata already stored in `geo_df` (this will include the coordinates for relevant triangles as well as recorded population densities).

 ```
 # Populate model.